Glass fragments recovered from Tina Satchwell’s remains, court hears

 Discussing the same image, he agreed with gardai that the house looked clean and said he was the chief cleaner of the home but added that he was not describing his wife as lazy.

-Asked about changes made to the house after Ms Satchwell was reported missing, he said: “I tried for my own brain – and I’ve said this – I tried to get rid of the memories.”
+Asked about changes made to the house after Ms Satchwell was reported missing, he said: “I tried for my own brain – and I’ve said this – I tried to get rid of the memories – alter it.”

 He added: “I was operating on automatic, I was trying to find myself again.
 I had to rediscover myself – and I did.”